A truthful accounting of the finances of Intrust Bank Arena in downtown Wichita shows a large loss.

 Depreciation expense is not something that is paid out in cash.
 That is, Sedgwick County did not write a check for $4,682,500 to pay depreciation expense.
 Instead, depreciation accounting provides a way to recognize and account for the cost of long-lived assets over their lifespan.
 It provides a way to recognize opportunity costs, that is, what could be done with our resources if not spent on the arena.

 But not many of our civic leaders recognize this, at least publicly.
 We — frequently — observe our governmental and civic leaders telling us that we must “run government like a business.”
 The county’s financial report makes mention of this: “Sedgwick County has one business-type activity, the Arena fund.
 Net position for fiscal year 2019 decreased by $5.0 million to $146.6 million.
 Of that $146.6 million, $138.9 million is invested in capital assets.
 The decrease can be attributed to depreciation, which was $5.0 million.”
-4 (emphasis added)
+(4)CAFR, page A-10. (emphasis added)

 At the same time, these leaders avoid frank and realistic discussion of economic facts.
 As an example, in years past Commissioner Dave Unruh made remarks that illustrate the severe misunderstanding under which he and almost everyone labor regarding the nature of spending on the arena: “I want to underscore the fact that the citizens of Sedgwick County voted to pay for this facility in advance.
 And so not having debt service on it is just a huge benefit to our government and to the citizens, so we can go forward without having to having to worry about making those payments and still show positive cash flow.
 So it’s still a great benefit to our community and I’m still pleased with this report.”